-Welcome to the STEP COMMUNITY, where our mission is to make evidence-based dysphagia education affordable and accessible to all.
-STEP provides you with unlimited access to 60+ hours of video, audio and text-based courses, created to support clinicians, students and instructors around the world.
-At a reasonable price of $9/month (and no annual commitment), STEP provides you with the swallowing education resources you need to succeed at any stage, from basics to the most advanced.
+Welcome to the STEP COMMUNITY, where our mission is to make evidence-based dysphagia education and training affordable and accessible to all.
+STEP provides you with unlimited access to 50+ hours of video, audio and text-based courses, created to support clinicians, students and instructors around the world.
+At a reasonable price of $15/month (with no annual commitment), and the option to earn ASHA CEUs, STEP provides you with the swallowing education resources you need to succeed at any stage, from basics to the most advanced.

 STEP membership provides with you with unlimited access to evidence-based swallowing education and courses created by dysphagia experts.
 Multiple course offerings in audio, video and text format are organized for you by topic under learning modules including: Normal Swallowing, Swallowing Assessment, Dysphagia Treatment and Professional Issues.
 Advance your knowledge and skills, using one or more of the STEPS below:

 SNAPS, created by Dr. Ianessa Humbert, are short, visually appealing and easy-to-follow animated tutorials; teaching you all that you need to know about the basic neuro anatomy and physiology of the oropharyngeal swallowing structures.